DeveloppeurPascal/Sporgloo/src-common-api/README.md

 The server send a PlayerID to the client.

+If the server doesn't accept the client connection, it sends a message 12 "client not allowed to connect".

 ### Client login

 client to server

 MessageID = 3
 Client send : DevideID+PlayerID
+API Version : VersionAPI

 MessageID = 4
 Server response : DeviceID+SessionID+PlayerX+PlayerX+Score+StarsCount+LifeLevel

-Each time the game program starts, it ask for a SessionID to the server.
+Each time the game program starts, it asks for a SessionID to the server.

 The server generate a uniq ID as a SessionID and sent it to the client with last coordinates of the player.
 **TODO : add player data (score, life, ...)**

+If the server doesn't accept the client connection, it sends a message 12 "client not allowed to connect".

 ### Map refresh